gregjacobs/Class.js/README.md

 ### Abstract Methods

 To declare a method as abstract, set it to the function referred to by `Class.abstractMethod`.
-This allows for "compile time" (i.e. class creation time) checking that concrete classes implement all abstract methods from their base class(es).
-It also allows for a warning for when a class is declared having abstract methods, but is not declared with `abstractClass: true`.
+This allows for "compile time" (i.e. class creation time) checking that concrete classes implement all abstract methods from their abstract base class(es).
+It also allows for a warning for when a class is defined as having abstract methods, but is not declared with `abstractClass: true`.

 Ex: